Child Care Program Office

 If you choose to have a child care provider care for your children in your own home, you are considered their employer.
 Contact your local Child Care Assistance office to learn more about the requirements of in-home care to determine if it is right for you.

 Child Care Assistance may also offer a supplement to child care providers who care for children with special needs.
-Please contact your local Child Care Resource and Referral agency for information on the special needs supplement.
+Please contact the Child Care Program Office for information on the special needs supplement.

 View Types of Eligible Child Care Providers